Submit an Article Guidelines updatedMay 2020

 Manuscripts should be submitted via Editorial Manager®.
 Authors should contact the editorial office with questions regarding the submission process.

-Manuscripts deemed appropriate for the Journal will be extended the consideration of expert non-blinded peer review, conducted by the editors, editorial board, and members of the review panel.
-Final decisions regarding manuscript disposition are made by the editors, and authors are notified by e-mail as soon as possible about the acceptability of their manuscript.
+Manuscripts deemed appropriate for the Journal will be extended the consideration of expert, pre-publication single-blind peer review by the Editor, Editorial Board and reviewers.
+Final decisions regarding manuscript disposition are made by the Editor, and the Editor mediates all interactions between reviewers and authors.
+Authors are notified by e-mail as soon as possible about the acceptability of their manuscript.

 Policy on Research Misconduct